shirleyobih1/path-cc.github.io/_events/2022-All-Hands-Meeting.md

 # Fees

 In-person participation will include a standard registration fee; online-only participation will continue to be free.
-Required registration for both components will open in January 2022.

 # Registration